JackRichard889/techhigh.us/_sections/student-life.md

 ### Student Job Board
 Employers submit job forms for students to apply for through public posts on the home page.
-You can visit it [here](https://jobs.techhigh.us/).
+You can [visit the job board here](https://jobs.techhigh.us/).